ArchiAgrawal1369/Mute_Mate/README.md

   STCNN + BiLstm model architecture is defined with softmax activation.
 </li>
 <li>
   Model is trained and tested on the two sets of data.
+A sample test video is of the format:<br>

 https://github.com/ArchiAgrawal1369/Mute_Mate/assets/89705122/2182404e-0d0e-409c-b951-077ed89d514c